mythic-ai/summercamp2021/embedded/docs/Getting_started_with_Thonny.md

 Click `OK`, but we'll be back here in a bit to install the firmware.

 ## Get the MicroPython firmware file for the ESP32 microprocessor on the module
+(skip for boards given out at the Mythic Summer Camp - this is already loaded)

 Use your browser to navigate to: https://micropython.org/download/esp32/